troyoram/bike-rental-server/README.md

 ## Versioning

 'git commit' and 'git push' were used for versioning.
-For the versions available, see the repo links above.
+For the versions available, see the Project Links above.

 ## Authors